Bosonization and Kramers-Wannier dualities in general dimensions: Discussion

-As regards bosonization, there are several other statements to be rigorously proved.
-First, we have discussed the dependence of the bosonization scheme on Kasteleyn orientations over the loop of concatenated fermionic bilinears and discrete spin structures, but we are yet to prove the relation between Kasteleyn orientations and discrete spin structures for more general decompositions than triangulation in dimensions higher than 2D.
+As regards bosonization, there are several statements to be analyzed more carefully.
+First, we have discussed the dependence of the bosonization scheme on Kasteleyn orientations over the loop of concatenated fermionic bilinears and discrete spin structures, but we are yet to prove (or disprove) the relation between Kasteleyn orientations and discrete spin structures for more general decompositions than triangulation in dimensions higher than 2D.
 Second, we are yet to rigorously determine the fate of the bosonic version of the parity anomaly in 2D mentioned in Sec.~\ref{sec:honeycomb} and its generalizations.
 For example, we can bosonize the Hamiltonian models on a 3D cubic lattice with a chiral global symmetry constructed in Ref.~\cite{gioia2025exact}, and determine the fate of the bosonized $SU(2)$ anomaly.
 More broadly, we should ask how the exact bosonization framework for a lattice flows to the bosonization of a field theory in the infrared.

 Lastly, in the path integral formalism, bosonization is expressed as the summation over different spin structures of the partition function.
 The bosonized theory has emergent fermionic excitations and possesses an anomalous higher-form symmetry generated by the worldline of an emergent fermion.
 We have only briefly discussed this higher-form symmetry in our framework, but there are generalizations, called higher bosonization in Ref.~\cite{thorngren2020anomalies}, based on higher-group symmetries.
 It would be interesting to study the connection within our framework in detail.
-On the other hand, the reverse direction, also known as fermionization, can be carried out by first stacking a fermionic system with the same 't Hooft anomaly, and then gauging the higher-form symmetry, a process also interpreted as fermion condensation \cite{gaiotto2016spin}.
-This is particularly interesting because it provides a two-way bridge between fermionic SPT phases and bosonic SPT phases.
+On the other hand, the reverse direction, also known as fermionization, can be carried out \cite{su$mathbbZ_2$2025a}, providing a two-way bridge between fermionic SPT phases and bosonic SPT phases.
 Our work provides a natural yet overarching framework to carry out the transformations exactly on general lattices.
 As evidenced by the relation between fermionic and bosonic systems via gauging fermion parity, the symmetries and anomalies of fermionic and bosonic systems are often entangled in a richly orchestrated and irresistibly captivating tango.